masolimano/maneage/README-hacking.md

 can be a pre-requisite of that intermediate LaTeX macro file and thus be called when necessary.
 Otherwise, they will be ignored by Make.

-This pipeline also has a mode to share the build directory between several users of a Unix group (when working on large computer clusters).
-In this scenario, each user can have their own cloned pipeline source, but share the large built files between each other.
+This template also has a mode to share the build directory between several users of a Unix group (when working on large computer clusters).
+In this scenario, each user can have their own cloned project source, but share the large built files between each other.
 To do this, it is necessary for all built files to give full permission to group members while not allowing any other users access to the contents.
 Therefore the `./configure` and Make steps must be called with special conditions which are managed in the `for-group` script.

 Let's see how this design is implemented.
 When `./configure` finishes: By